aosterwyk/varibot-twitch-js/README.md

 ## Usage

 - Copy botSettings.js.example to botSettings.js in root directory.
-Update required settings. **NOTE**: "password" is your oauth token, not your actual twitch password.
+Update required settings. **NOTE**: "password" is your oauth token, not your actual twitch password. "cooldown" is in seconds.
 - Leave "password" blank if this is your first time running this bot.
 The bot will error out with a URL to generate a token when you start it for the first time.
 - Copy enabledCommands.json.example to enabledCommands.json.
 Change any commands you want to disable to false in this file.
 - Copy channelPointsSounds.json.example to channelPointsSounds.json in root directory.
 Add any sounds for channel rewards.
 (Note: Command names are case sensitive)